 The road to drug approval is littered with challenges, such as tight timelines, spiraling costs, and, of course, the need to demonstrate efficacy and safety.
 Bioavailability is often overlooked.
 However, if it is enhanced, it can benefit both patients and healthcare organizations.

-When a patient takes a tablet, it disintegrates to release the active pharmaceutical ingredient (API).
-Once dissolved, the API goes on a long journey.
-To begin, it must dissolve in the gastrointestinal tract before it can be absorbed through the gut wall.
-Next, the API enters the blood and passes through the liver.
+When a patient takes a tablet, it disintegrates to release the active pharmaceutical ingredient.
+Once dissolved, the active pharmaceutical ingredient goes on a long journey.
+First, it must dissolve in the gastrointestinal tract before it can be absorbed through the gut wall.
+Next, it enters the blood and passes through the liver.

 Finally, when it reaches the systemic circulation, it travels to wherever it’s needed in the body.
-Along the way, some of the API is lost.
+Along the way, some of the active pharmaceutical ingredient is lost.
 Bioavailability is the proportion of the administered dose that reaches the systemic circulation and is available to have the desired effect.

 Although intravenous administration results in almost 100% bioavailability, oral drug products are preferred due to their better physical and chemical stability, and higher patient compliance.
 Achieving high bioavailability for orally administered drugs is difficult.
 In fact, almost half of the drugs that are currently in development are classed as ‘practically insoluble’.

 Many barriers prevent high drug bioavailability.
-They can be split into two categories: features of the human body, including certain disorders, genetics, and an individual’s level of physical activity; and drug product-related factors, such as the administration route, physicochemical properties of the drug substance, and the type and composition of the drug product.
+They can be split into two categories: features of the human body, including certain disorders and genetics, and drug-related factors, such as the physicochemical properties of the drug substance, the administration route, and the type and composition of the drug product.

 Where to look for help when enhancing drug bioavailability?